zenobi-us/opencode-plugin-template/.opencode/command/test.md

 Use a general subagent to:

 - Clone template repo
-- Run `bunx plop --plopfile ./plopfile.js` with test inputs:
+- Run `./setup.sh` with test inputs:
   - Plugin name: `test-plugin`
   - Description: `A test plugin`
   - Author: `Test User`